quaxlyqueen/portfolio/README.md

   - [ ] Separate user for self-hosting, with reduced permissions.
   - [ ] Dockerize
 - [ ] Blog page (stretch goal).

-Don't be the person who informs people against their will.